-Conduct first reading of Ordinance Bill No. 12-20 amending the Salem Area Comprehensive Plan (SACP) to include an update of the City's Historic Preservation Plan and update SRC Chapter 230 (Historic Preservation) and other identified chapters of the City's Unified Development Code (UDC) addressing historic preservation, and advance the ordinance bill to second reading for enactment.
+Conduct second reading to enact Ordinance Bill No. 12-20 amending the Salem Area Comprehensive Plan (SACP) to include an update of the City's Historic Preservation Plan and update SRC Chapter 230 (Historic Preservation) and other identified chapters of the City's Unified Development Code (UDC) addressing historic preservation.